jcchurch/vicess/README.md

 ViceSS is a Terminal Spreadsheet App written in Python using the curses module.

-Right now it's not functional at any level.
+Right now it is not functional at any level.